 Job interviews are often about tough questions.
 That’s the bad news.
 The good news is, with the right kind of preparation, you can breeze though most of them.

-Here are 11 commonly asked questions and the best ways of answering them.
+Here are carefully designed smart answers to tough interview questions.
 Be sure to read this page in its entirety.

 Question #1: “Tell me about yourself.”

 This is the classic opener.
 Many questions you may get are just variations on this theme — “Tell me about your background’, ‘Tell me your story’, or even ‘Who are you?’

 The same kind of response can cover all those questions.

 Don’t start with your school and college days, ramble on about various jobs, etc. Instead, try responding with something like this very effective answer.

 Mark owns an events management company.
 He is always on the lookout to expand his business.
 A medium-size technology company is meeting him to discuss having his company do a special promotion.

 Though this is not a job interview, the situation is exactly similar — Mark has to sell himself and his work to the client.
 Here is Mark’s response to the opener question.

 “I’m an events planner.
 I often say I’m someone who creates memorable promotional events to help my clients do good business.